aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/image-manipulation-and-rendering/mesh-support-for-dwg/_index.md

 }
 ```

-## Step 3: Check for PolyFaceMesh
+### Step 3: check for PolyFaceMesh

-Within the iteration, check if the entity is a PolyFaceMesh:
+Within the loop, test whether the current entity is a `PolyFaceMesh`.
+This type stores vertices and face definitions, enabling you to reconstruct 3‑D surfaces.

 ```csharp
 if (entity is CadPolyFaceMesh)